 If you know that most of your recipients will be using smartphones and MMS-capable devices, then it's definitely worth considering using multimedia messaging to get the most out of your marketing campaign.

 The bottom line

 The truth is that there is really no wrong or right system when it comes to choosing how to send your texts.
-Each protocol has its advantages and drawbacks, for example, MMS provides more features, like sending multimedia and longer texts, but SMS is more affordable and very concise.
+Each protocol has its advantages and drawbacks.

-Whichever system you go with, they'll be plenty of opportunities to get creative with your marketing.
+Whichever format you go with, they'll be plenty of opportunities to get creative with your marketing efforts.
 Experiment, have fun and enjoy spreading the word about your brand with effective text marketing campaigns.